 - Charlene researched and publicized the effects of teaching adults to use tools to better advocate for themselves.

-- She helped women obtain benefits to pay for drug rehabilitation in a halfway house and shelter.
+- She helped hundreds of women obtain benefits to pay for drug rehabilitation and mental health treatment in a halfway house and shelter.

 - Charlene collaborated with group of families and individuals to build 68 green homes including 14 moderate-income, while preserving 25 acres of green space, increasing the Berlin, MA, tax base, and helping the town meet its Ch.
 40B affordable goals.